Perinatal stroke: Diagnosis

 Doctors can use diagnostic tests to determine if an infant is having a stroke.
 After a clinical presentation of a stroke, the first diagnostic tests used are imaging techniques.
-Further diagnostic tests such as EEG, Echo, blood tests, and genetic tests are carried out depending on the symptoms portrayed by the newborn.
+Further diagnostic tests such as EEG, echo, blood tests, and genetic tests are carried out depending on the symptoms portrayed by the newborn.

-Imaging Techniques
+Imaging techniques

 Perinatal stroke can be diagnosed with medical imaging techniques that present the brain's image.
 The usage of diffusion-weighted imaging with magnetic resonance imaging is effective for early diagnosis of perinatal stroke.
 Computerized tomography (CT) is also a commonly used diagnostic technique for this disease.
 These medical imaging techniques can show bleeding or blockage in the brain and detect damage caused by ischemic stroke or hemorrhages to the brain tissues.
-Magnetic resonance imaging is clinically preferred to computerized tomography as it can highlight the brain’s blood flow.
+Magnetic resonance imaging is clinically preferred to computerized tomography as it can highlight the brain's blood flow.
 In addition, perinatal stroke is challenging to classify on computerized tomography as the neonatal brain has higher water content.
 However, in certain situations, such as the inability to transport unstable infants with severe respiratory or cardiac disorders from the intensive care unit, cranial ultrasound is used as an alternative to magnetic resonance imaging.
-Cranial ultrasound can identify intracranial hemorrhage, intraventricular hemorrhage, large cerebral sinus venous thrombosis along with the brain’s blood flow.
+Cranial ultrasound can identify intracranial hemorrhage, intraventricular hemorrhage, and large cerebral sinus venous thrombosis along with the brain's blood flow.